Poolitzer/poolitzer.github.io/_pages/methods.md

 * access_token

 It only has this attribute and it's required.
-A working exam:
+A working example:

 ```
 from dreamgraph import LogIn